Hoya Plant Care Guide: Confessions of a Wax Plant Addict

 Hoyas, also known as wax plants, are popular houseplants native to Asia and Australia.
 They’re known for their attractive, thick, waxy leaves and fragrant, star-shaped flowers that often bloom in clusters.
 These evergreen vines can climb or trail, adding a touch of the exotic to your home.

-A Hoya Plant for Everyone
+Hoya Varieties: A Wax Plant for Everyone

 One of the things I love most about Hoyas is the sheer variety available.
 Here are a few of my favorites:

 • Hoya Krimson Queen: This stunner boasts variegated leaves with creamy white and pink edges, creating a striking contrast against the deep green center.
+Want to try growing one?
+I love mine…buy it here.

 • Hoya Compacta ‘Rope’: Also known as the Hindu Rope plant, this unique Hoya features curled and twisted leaves that resemble a rope.
 It’s a real conversation starter!
+The curly cue foliage gets me every time!
+If you want to try growing this one, buy it here.

 • Hoya Kerrii: The “Sweetheart Hoya” is instantly recognizable by its heart-shaped leaves.
 It’s often sold as a single leaf cutting, making a charming and unusual gift.
+Want to try growing one?
+Buy it here.

 • Hoya Carnosa ‘Tricolor’: Similar to the Krimson Queen, this variety displays leaves with pink, cream, and green variegation, adding a touch of vibrant color to any space.
+If you want to try growing this one, buy it here.

 • Hoya Pubicalyx: Known for its beautiful, star-shaped flowers that range in color from pink to deep red, this Hoya is a favorite among collectors.
+And if you want to try growing this one, buy it here.

 • Hoya Australis: This fast-growing Hoya has lush, green leaves and produces fragrant, white flowers with a reddish center.
+How pretty is that?
+You can buy it here.

 • Hoya Parasitica ‘Black Margin’: This variety features striking lime green leaves with a dramatic black margin, adding a touch of sophistication to your plant collection.
+I love this one!
+It’s super pretty with that black outline.
+If you want to try growing it too, buy it here.

 A green potted hoya plant sits in a white decorative milk glass pedestal bowl on top of a gardening book.
 The plant features glossy leaves with white edges and is indoors, with a blurred background of a lamp and a window.